-Actions our charity takes to meet standards: Evidence of our actions: HEAnet as Ireland's National Research & Education Network (NREN) works collaboratively with other European and worldwide NRENs to share knowledge.
-HEAnet CEO is an elected board member of Geant (Geant is the leading collaboration on e-infrastructure and services for research and education.
+Actions our charity takes to meet standards: Evidence of our actions: HEAnet works closely with EduCampus its subsidiary company to provide services and support to clients in higher education.
+Group Strategy approved.
+Group objectives/deliverables agreed.
+HEAnet as Ireland's National Research & Education Network (NREN) works collaboratively with other European and worldwide NRENs to share knowledge.
+Previous HEAnet CEO (Kerrie Power) was an elected board member of Geant during 2020/2021 (Geant is the leading collaboration on e-infrastructure and services for research and education.
 Geant serves its NREN community in Europe by helping them to deliver innovative networks, technologies and services for research and education.)
+Current HEAnet CEO Ronan Byrne is a member of European Open Science Cloud European Open Science Cloud Association Association (EOSC) during 2021.
 Collaboration with JISC (UK's NREN).
+Department of Education TES Working Group HEAnet and EduCampus members of Department of Education TES Working Group during Covid-19 pandemic.